 - Taking a personal loan: If you are in a tight spot, getting a personal loan from your bank is an easier alternative in most cases.
 Although you have to pay an interest, the rates are usually cheaper than traditional payday loans.

 Frequently asked questions

 It’s difficult to say how much money you can get for your life insurance policy.
-Payouts vary significantly, and are based on factors like your age, your health, the value of your policy, the amount of coverage you have, the financial performance of your insurance company and more.
+Payouts vary significantly, and are based on factors like the type of policy and its features, your age, your health, the value of your policy, the amount of coverage you have, the financial performance of your insurance company and more.